Carolee Schneemann: Film

-The 1964 piece Meat Joy revolved around eight partially nude figures dancing and playing with various objects and substances including wet paint, sausage, raw fish, scraps of paper, and raw chickens.
-It was first performed at the Festival de la Libre Expression in Paris and was later filmed and photographed as performed by her Kinetic Theater group at Judson Memorial Church.
+The 1964 piece, Meat Joy, revolved around eight partially nude figures dancing and playing with various objects and substances including wet paint, sausage, raw fish, scraps of paper, and raw chickens.
+It was first performed at the Festival de la Libre Expression in Paris and later filmed and photographed as performed by her Kinetic Theater group at Judson Memorial Church.
 She described the piece as an "erotic rite" and an indulgent Dionysian "celebration of flesh as material."
-Meat Joy is similar to the art form happenings in that they both use improvisation and focused on conception, rather than execution.
+Meat Joy is like a happening in that they both use improvisation and focus on conception rather than execution.
 Though her work of the 1960s was more performance-based, she continued to build assemblages such as the Joseph Cornell-influenced Native Beauties (1962–64), Music Box Music (1964), and Pharaoh's Daughter (1966).
 Her Letter to Lou Andreas Salome (1965) expressed Schneemann's philosophical interests by combining scrawlings of Nietzsche and Tolstoy with a Rauschenberg-like form.
-Schneeman later said about the piece, “Sensuality was always confused with pornography.
+Schneeman later said of the piece: “Sensuality was always confused with pornography.
 The old patriarchal morality of proper behaviour and improper behaviour had no threshold for the pleasures of physical contact that were not explicitly about sex.”